-On our way to the visitor center, a lightening bolt struck the earth so near us that we could see smoke and sparks rising from the ground after it hit.
-At the visitor center we ate lunch while waiting out the storm.
+On our way to the visitor center, a lightning bolt struck the earth so near us that we could see smoke and sparks rising from the ground after it hit.
+At the visitor center, we ate lunch while waiting out the storm.
 When the rain finally stopped, we returned to the vans to go to the Chacons Garden Wilderness Area.
-On the way we spotted a Buffalo and some Prairie Dogs.
+On the way, we spotted a Buffalo and some Prairie Dogs.

 On our way home, we spotted more Buffalo, Prairie Dogs, and Long Horns.
-When the unique scenery was behind us, we continued to have fun.
+Even when the unique scenery was behind us, we continued to have fun.

 When we returned to the house, Uncle John cut up the Watermelon for us.

-We spent the day Tuesday site seeing downtown.
-We visited the Oklahoma City National Memorial & Museum, rode on the Water Taxi, and went to the Bass Pro Shops.
+We spent the day, Tuesday, site seeing downtown.
+We visited the Oklahoma City National Memorial & Museum, rode on the Water Taxi, and went to the Bass Pro Shop.